fuubian/Masterthesis_Code/README.md

 ## Metric list

 The following metrics for MainVQA are integrated into this benchmark.
-This list includes the exact name that is required to run the evaluation script:
+This list includes the exact name that is required to run the evaluation script.
+Generally, the exact metric names to run the scripts can be seen and changed in the `config.py` file.

 - BERTScore
 - BLEU